SMTG-Bham/doped/docs/Dev_ToDo.md

 - Functionality to combine chemical potential limits from considering different extrinsic species, to be able to plot defect formation energies for different dopants on the same diagram.
 - Once happy all required functionality is in the new `chemical_potentials.py` code (need more rigorous tests, see original pycdt tests for this and make sure all works with new code), showcase all functionality in the example notebook, remove the old modified-pycdt `_chemical_potentials.py` code.
 - Should output `json` of Materials Project `ComputedStructureEntry` used for each competing phase directory, to aid provenance.
+- Note in tutorial that LaTeX table generator website can also be used with the `to_csv()` function to generate LaTeX tables for the competing phases.

 ## Post-processing / analysis / plotting
 - Should auto-check the magnetisation output; if it comes to around